 The Shiloh Museum Board of Trustees recognizes a critical link between long-term financial security and its ability to preserve the past for the future.
 Preservation of such legacies as our award-winning photograph collection, our irreplaceable historic buildings, and our vast collection of artifacts requires careful planning and investment by the community, especially by those who care about who we are and how we got here.

 ABOUT THE ENDOWMENT

 In 1992, the museum’s board of trustees established an endowment to ensure the long-term financial stability of the museum.
 The funds are administered by the Arkansas Community Foundation, a nonprofit organization that assists people in making smart giving decisions as well as providing nonprofits a place to hold their endowments.
 The Foundation’s board members, financial advisors, and managers develop and maintain investment strategies that maximize returns within acceptable risk tolerances.
-To donate directly to the Shiloh Museum of Ozark History Endowment, contact Museum director Allyn Lord at 479.750.8165 or use the ARCF online portal.
+To donate directly to the Shiloh Museum of Ozark History Endowment, contact Museum director Angie Albright at 479.750.8165 or use the ARCF online portal.

 Anyone may make a contribution to the Shiloh Museum endowment or may memorialize a loved one through a contribution.
 Other monies are added through fund raising, matching gifts, planned giving, and bequests.
 The museum’s endowment reached $300,000 in its first ten years and is currently valued at more than $2,000,000.
 It continues to grow through the care, concern, and generosity of the museum’s friends.